I2Tunimib/I2T-docs/docs/frontend/table.md

 tutorial to help guide users through the basics of the tool.

-3. While the previous actions are included in the Toolbar component of the table viewer, the following actions are part of the SubToolbar component.
-The SubToolbar is essentialy divided into two logic groups.
-The first group is reserved to contextual actions which are enabled on the selection of one or more table elements (cells, columns, or rows), and may require some conditions to be met.
+3. While the previous actions are included in the Toolbar component of the table viewer, the following group of actions are part of the SubToolbar component, which is divided into two logic groups.
+Considering the first one, it is reserved to contextual actions which are enabled on the selection of one or more table elements (cells, columns, or rows), and may require some conditions to be met.
 Some of those functionalities are row/column deletion, cell inspection, reconciliation, extension.
 For example, the extension action is enabled when one or more columns